 The School Crossing Guard Unit is comprised of 13 civilian personnel that are trained in traffic control and direction and are assigned to the crossing zones at schools located in Collierville.
 The Crossing Guards primary goal is to ensure the safety of our children and assist them in the safe arrival to school.

 The Department has a Reserve Program, which is comprised of officers who work on a volunteer basis after having undergone an extensive basic training curriculum.
 Each year Reserve Officers assist commissioned officers in calls for service and apprehensions.
 Reserve officers also participate in many special events during the year such as the Collierville Christmas Parade, football games and Fair on the Square.

 The Law Enforcement Explorer Program is a volunteer organization for promising young adults, ages 14-20, who are interested in exploring law enforcement as a career.
 During the coming year, as a Collierville Police Explorer, you will have the opportunity to work special assignments, work with all divisions of the Collierville Police Department, and visit other law enforcement agencies and criminal justice systems.
 This opportunity to work with the Collierville Police Department will help you get first hand insight into a potential career in law enforcement.

-The Special Citizen Volunteer Program enables senior citizens to assist the Police Department in many ways.
+The Special Citizen Volunteer Program enables citizens to assist the Police Department in many ways.
 While SCVP members are not sworn Police Officers, they respond to assist motorist calls, vacation checks and other routine duties which allows commissioned officers to remain on patrol.
-Senior Citizen Volunteers also assist the Administrative Division in the Records section by typing and filing reports.
+Special Citizen Volunteers also assist the Administrative Division in the Records section by typing and filing reports.